quicbit-js/qb-json-tok/readme.md

         valIndex:    index start of a stand-alone value or the value in a key/value pair
         valLength:   length of value in UTF-8 bytes - a stand alone value or value in a key/value pair

+        info:        information object for error and end events
-        err:         if there is an error, err will be an object containing:
+                     if there is an error, err will be an object containing:
+                        {
                             msg:     the error message
                             tok:     the token where the error occured (unterminated string error will have tok: 34) OR zero if the token was invalid/unknown.
+                        }
+                     if then end of buffer is reached, this contains the parse state that can be passed to continue parsing

         returns:     the value returned controls processing:
                         returning zero halts the tokenizer.